-The following are extra resources that may help a parent; distinguish between common childhood illnesses and conditions, identity when to contact a medical provider, outline of Ministry of Education's position for posting of serious notifications at the preschool and provide some government sources for understanding the new child care approach in Ontario.
+The following are extra resources that may help a parent; distinguish between common childhood illnesses and conditions, outline of Ministry of Education's position for posting of serious notifications at the preschool and provide some government sources for understanding the new child care approach in Ontario.

-23. WHEN TO KEEP A SICK CHILDREN HOME FROM SCHOOL
+24. WHEN TO KEEP A SICK CHILDREN HOME FROM SCHOOL

 Deciding when to keep a sick child at home from school is not always easy.
 When a child is truly sick, they need to stay home in the care of an adult to get well, feel comfortable and to prevent spreading illness to others.
 This information is a guide only and does not take the place of consulting a medical provider and is for basic information purposes only.
 Parents should always consult a medical practitioner whenever they have questions concerning their child's health.
-See the guide at the end of the chart for "When to contact a medical provider".